By Jean Miller Spoljaric

 Lapped by water so clear and gemlike that it glistens like liquid sapphire, this resort totally embodies the ultimate Caribbean experience.
 And, it’s the best-kept secret because you won’t find a better bargain.
 And, as they cater to honeymooners and families, I traveled family-style for this trip.
 We were not disappointed!

 Location is Key

 This makes it a comfortable place to go for both British and American travelers.
-New York airports now offer reasonably priced non-stop, four hour flights to Antigua, so it makes it’s a no brainer if you’re looking for a quick getaway to escape the winter doldrums or the hectic lifestyle
+New York airports now offer reasonably priced non-stop, four-hour flights to Antigua, so it makes it’s a no brainer if you’re looking for a quick getaway to escape the winter doldrums or the hectic lifestyle of everyday living.

 This large, naturally carved limestone arch on the shoreline overlooks the Atlantic Ocean and it offers one of the most spectacular sights on the island.
 At high tide, the rougher waves force enormous geysers of water through boreholes in the slippery rocks near the bridge.

 These ‘blowholes’ can catch you off guard as the water explodes through them.
 Guided tours of the site are available, but you can tell any taxi driver to take you there and explore the area on your own.
 Birders love the park for its 36 different species.
 Whether you pack a picnic lunch and spend the afternoon or just a short time relaxing next to the crashing surf, its stunning natural beauty will almost certainly awe you.

 In 1674, Sir Christopher Codrington came to Antigua from Barbados, built a sugar plantation, and named it after his daughter, Betty.
 Betty’s Hope was the first large sugar plantation on Antigua and its success led to the island’s rapid development of large-scale sugar production.